rygwdn/deskhop/README.md

 Supposedly built in to prevent computer from entering standby, but truth be told - it is just fun to watch. **Off by default**, will make your mouse pointer bounce around the screen like a Pong ball.
 When enabled, it activates after a period of inactivity defined in user config header and automatically switches off as soon as you send any output towards that screen.

+**Three modes available:**
+- **PONG**: Bouncing ball animation
+- **JITTER**: Small periodic mouse movements
+- **MIRROR**: Keeps the inactive PC awake by mirroring activity from the active board.
+When you work on output A, output B stays awake and vice versa.
+Useful when you want both machines to remain active regardless of which one you're using.

 Potential usage example - I have a buggy USB dock that won't resume video from standby, so not allowing it to sleep can be a handy workaround.

 ## Hardware